nativescript-vue/nativescript-vue.org/content/docs/en/elements/layouts/grid-layout.md

 By default, the `<GridLayout>` has one column and one row.
 You can add columns and rows by configuring the `columns` and the `rows` property.
 In these properties, you need to set the number of columns and rows and their width and height.
 You set the number of columns by listing their widths, separated by a comma.
 You set the number of rows by listing their heights, separated by a comma.

 You can set a fixed size for column width and row height or you can create them in a responsive manner.

+* **An absolute number:** Indicates a fixed size.
+* **auto:** Makes the column as wide as its widest child or makes the row as tall as its tallest child.
+* **\*:** Takes as much space as available after filling all auto and fixed size columns or rows.

 See [Props](#props) for more information.

 ### Examples